 So what are the do’s and don’ts of a first meeting?
-Well there are lots, but some obvious ones are not to play with your phone in front of your date.
+There are lots, but some obvious ones are not to play with your phone in front of your date.
 Even if it vibrates in your pocket then resist the urge to look at it or check it.

 Also, don’t say that the situation is awkward or that it is embarrassing to think that you met online.
-Actually, in the USA, about 33% of marriages begin online.
-Furthermore, in comparison to marriages which are the result of face-to-face meetings, people in marriages, which are the result of online dating report higher rates of relationship satisfaction.
+Actually, in the US, about 33% of marriages begin online.
+Furthermore, in comparison to marriages that are the result of face-to-face meetings, people in marriages, which are the result of online dating report higher rates of relationship satisfaction.

-Well that’s a quick and maybe slightly frivolous start to online dating.
-Remember also that to be successful, you really have to spend time and effort, but hopefully it will be worth it.
+That’s a quick and maybe slightly frivolous start to online dating.
+Remember also that to be successful, you really have to spend time and effort, but hopefully, it will be worth it.

 Finkel, E. J.,Eastwick, P. W., Karney, B. R., Reis, H. T., & Sprecher, S. (2012).
 ‘Online Dating: A Critical Analysis From the Perspective of Psychological Science’ Psychological Science in the Public Interest 13 (1) 3 –66.